tonyyang1995/IresNet/README.md

 We first load the original nii.gz files of the MPRAGE scans, then overlay the features on it.
 Then We set up the contrast and lightness with different color bars.
 Details are descripted in our manuscriptes.
 Demos of asd screenshot are shown in the demo file.

+## Citations
+@article{li2022uncovering,
+  title={Uncovering Brain Differences in Preschoolers and Young Adolescents with Autism Spectrum Disorder using Deep Learning}, author={Li, Shijun and Tang, Ziyang and Jin, Nanxin and Yang, Qiansu and Liu, Gang and Liu, Tiefang and Hu, Jianxing and Liu, Sijun and Wang, Ping and Hao, Jingru and others}, journal={International Journal of Neural Systems}, year={2022}, publisher={World Scientific}
+}